yfsmth/MyCaddy/README.md

 # MyCaddy
-build caddy with my custom
+build caddy server with my custom, include naiveproxy, trojan webdav and so on